swiesend/secret-service/README.md

 ### Dependency

 Add the `secret-service` as dependency to your project.
-You may want to exclude the `slf4j-api` if you use another version.
+You may want to exclude the `slf4j-api` if you use an incompatible version.

 ```xml
 <dependency>